-Edward Renehan is a consultant, editor, ghostwriter, and hybrid-publisher who has worked on dozens of books for professionals and organizations in the tech, financial, and non-profit sectors.
+Edward Renehan is an editor, ghostwriter, bookdoctor, publisher, and general publishing and communications consultant.
+As a ghost and bookdoctor, he has worked on dozens of books for professionals and organizations in the tech, financial, and non-profit sectors.
 His specialties are digital technology, banking, business, Wall Street, innovation, leadership, and biography/memoir related to these fields.

-Ed’s clients include Forbes Books, Advantage Media, the Publications Division of the United States Holocaust Memorial Museum, and the Ruth Mott Foundation.
+Ed’s clients include billionaire investor/philanthropist Leon Cooperman, the Publications Division of the United States Holocaust Memorial Museum, and the Ruth Mott Foundation.
 Click on Ed’s LinkedIn profile for client testimonials.

-Find out more concerning consulting, ghostwriting, editing, hybrid-publishing, and other services.
+Find out more concerning consulting, ghostwriting, editing, and other services.

 Ed is also the founder (2010) and managing director of New Street Communications a digital-native publishing initiative.
 New Street currently has some 85 titles available in various formats (print/ebook/audio).
-In recent years, however, the primary publishing activity of New Street has been focused on audiobooks, with the company’s premier line being New Street Nautical Audio.
+In recent years, however, the primary publishing activity of New Street has been focused on audiobooks.
 At this time the paper/eBook aspect of the the firm is effectively moth-balled with regard to new publishing.
 The firm remains active, however, in the licensure/publication of new audio editions.

 Ed’s critically-acclaimed books published under his own name include Deliberate Evil: Nathaniel Hawthorne, Daniel Webster, and the 1830 Murder of a Salem Slave Trader (The Chicago Review Press, 2022), Dark Genius of Wall Street: The Misunderstood Life of Jay Gould, King of the Robber Barons (Basic Books, 2006), The Kennedys at War (Doubleday, 2001), The Lion’s Pride (Oxford University Press, 1998), The Life of Charles Stewart Mott (University of Michigan Press, 2019), John Burroughs: An American Naturalist (Black Dome Press, 1992), and The Secret Six (Crown, 1994).
-He has appeared on PBS, NPR, and C-Span’s BookTV, and has written for publications ranging from The Wall Street Journal to The San Francisco Chronicle.
+He has appeared on PBS, NPR, Bloomberg, and C-Span’s BookTV, has lectured at the NYU Stern School of Business, and has written for publications ranging from The Wall Street Journal to The San Francisco Chronicle.
 With Stewart Brand and others, he is a founding/charter member of The Long Now Foundation.
 He is also a member of the World Economic Forum.

 Connect with Ed on social media: